eurb/cordova-plugin-printer-usb/README.md

-# Generic-Printer-Plugin-USB
+# cordova-plugin-printer-usb
-A Cordova/Phonegap plugin which one can print a message on the selected usb printer.
+A Cordova/Phonegap plugin which one can print a message on the selected usb printer for Android.

 # Usage